spdx/spdx-3-model/model/AI/Properties/energyConsumption.md

 Captures the energy consumption of an AI model, either known or estimated.

-In the absence of direct measurements, one can estimate the energy consumption based on information about computational resources (e.g. number of floating point operations), training time, and other relevant training details.
+In the absence of direct measurements, an SPDX data creator may choose to estimate the energy consumption based on information about computational resources (e.g., number of floating-point operations), training time, and other relevant training details.

 ## Metadata